pbrianmackey/DependencyAnalyzer/README.md

 # DepencyAnalyzer
-Dependency Query tool for .NET
+Dependency Query tool for .NET.
+This tool helps you determine if a project references another project somewhere down the line.
+It is like a queryable database of references.
+This is useful for large projects where dependency diagrams can get complex on paper (gigantic UML diagrams per-se).

 ##Getting Started